 My hand tightened into a fist and I did not feel it make contact with his nose, but all of a sudden he wasn’t standing there anymore as if I had wished him away.
 I stepped around the counter and was startled to see him lying on the floor, face down.

 “Fucking Chink,” I said.
 (Yes, that's a matter of public record.
 I said 'Fucking Chink'.
 The man’s wife in the backroom had been close enough to overhear.)

 John felt a chill run through him and realised he was standing in the shade.
-He looked up at the horizon over the trees and saw that the sun had gone down.
+He looked up at the horizon over the treetops and saw that the sun had set.
 His legs were stiff and they protested when he started to run.
 He pushed the discomfort away and, by the time he reached the top of the hill, it had eased.
 The return trip was mostly downhill.
-After a few minutes his feet no longer felt like cement and he thought reassuringly, I’m not that old yet.
+After a few minutes, his feet no longer felt like cement and he thought reassuringly, I’m not that old yet.

 After a round-robin prayer in which twice The Lord was appealed to make the upcoming fight a victory for their church, John took his steaming cup of tea in his hands, the warmth comforting him, and started.

 “I’d like to do something a bit different this week.”
 It had been his practice to let the kids control the conversation at these gatherings.
 Their task would be to locate moral dilemmas, whether they were found on the news, at school or at home, and together they would sort through these problems and determine how the Christian Faith could provide answers.
 Today, he felt like talking.

 “I have a question for you tonight,” he said, then paused for dramatic effect.
 “What I would like to know is whether you, as individuals, have anything new to bring to Christianity.”
 He looked at each of the seven in turn.
 They all had their heads lowered.
 He could tell they weren’t evading the question, but were trying to make sense of it.